 Does the book have a coffee stain in the middle?
 Be sure to include that.
 You want to ensure that the buyer is happy with their purchase, and if you’re planning on selling other books in the future, their positive review from this sale will make a world of difference.

-4. Sell textbooks faster by taking great photos
+Sell your books faster by taking great photos

 No need for fancy equipment – your phone will do.
 But the key is to capture the book from many angles and to demonstrate that it truly matches the details in the description you included.